 The input to a math recognition system can take three forms: vector graphics (such as PDF), strokes (such as pen strokes on a data tablet), or a document image.
 The processing that is needed to extract expressions and recognize characters depends greatly on the form of input.
-For example, a PDF document directly provides encoded symbols, so there is little need for character recognition [13, 14].
+For example, a PDF document directly provides encoded symbols, so there is no need to perform symbol segmentation or optical character recognition [13, 14].
 Figures 1 and 2 illustrate systems that accept various forms of input: vector graphics is shown in Figure 1b; strokes are shown in Figures 1a and 2a,b,c,d; and a document image is shown in Figure 1c.